comp-journalism/commentIQ/README.md

 ### 6. <a name="6"></a>Get Article Relevance Score
 ####
-To get Article Relevance Score of a comment - Comment ID needs to be send via HTTP GET method.
-The Article Relevance score will be fetched and send via Response.
+To get the Article Relevance Score of a comment - the Comment ID needs to be sent via an HTTP GET method.
+The Article Relevance score will be fetched and sent via Response.

 | Name   | Values and Notes           |